uwplse/magic/README.md

-This plugin is to help you learn how to write fun spells (supertactics) using the Coq plugin infrastructure and understand the magic behind them.
+This plugin is to help you learn how to write fun spells (supertactics implemented as program transformations) using the Coq plugin infrastructure and understand the magic behind them.
 There are a number of example spells and some exercises to try out yourself.

 # Citing